cintric/clearbid-sdk-ios-demo/README.md

 	<true/>
 </dict>
 ```
-**Important:** Do not include the `NSAllowsArbitraryLoadsInWebContent` (Allow Arbitrary Loads in Web Content) key or it will potneitally override `NSAllowsArbitraryLoads` and break critical functionality.
+**Important:** Do not include the `NSAllowsArbitraryLoadsInWebContent` (Allow Arbitrary Loads in Web Content) key OR the `NSAllowsArbitraryLoadsForMedia` key.
+Otherwise it will potneitally override `NSAllowsArbitraryLoads` and break critical functionality.
 If this is a problem the SDK should log a warning.

 ### Displaying an ad.
 (Skip this step if you're using an adapter)
 To display a banner ad, initalize the UMAdView class like so: